 The Antarctic Ice Marathon is the only official marathon located on the continent of Antarctica.
 Each year, athletes travel to Antarctica to compete to be crowned the winner of a marathon in one of the world’s harshest climates.
 This unique opportunity provides athletes the opportunity to run on Antarctica, a continent most people never get to step foot on.
-The marathon is held at the foot of the Ellsworth Mountains, a few hundred miles from the South Pole.
+The race is held at the foot of the Ellsworth Mountains, a few hundred miles from the South Pole.

 Running a marathon is no easy feat and this event pushes athletes to their limits as athletes are competing in one of the most challenging locations on the planet, battling extreme cold, strong winds and an altitude of 700 metres.
 Runners must compete through snow and ice with cold weather gear on.
 Due to high winds, it is not uncommon to see slower times than standard marathons.
-Despite this, in 2017 the fastest men’s time was 03:37:46 (Frank Johansen from Denmark) and the fastest women’s time was 4:56:37 (Kelly McLay from the United States).
-For comparison, the fastest men’s time from the 2017 New York City Marathon was 02:10:53 (Geoffrey Kamworor from Kenya) and the fastest women’s time was 02:26:53 (Shalane Flanagan from the United States).

 Shirley Thompson, an Antarctic Ice Marathon competitor from a previous year said was “One of the most memorable and enjoyable weeks of my life!”the race is a huge challenge.”
 Certainly, battling the cold and winds make this race challenge to remember!

 Last year’s 2019 winner was William Hafferty from the US who finished in 3 hours 34 mins!
 This elite running ran while the temperature was -20C.
 Hafferty clocked in the fastest mile ever recorded in Antarctica.
 The fastest female in last years marathon was Lenka Frycova from the Czech Republic with a time of 4 hours and 40 mins.
 While these times are slower than your standard road marathon, the top times from the Ice Marathon certainly attest to the physical and mental strength of these athletes!

 Athletes first meet in Punta Arenas, Chile on December 9 for pre-race briefings, followed by a four-hour flight from Punta Arenas Airport to Union Glacier, Antarctica the next day.
 The Union Glacier Camp is only accessible by air and aircraft land on a naturally occurring ice runway.